srcbookdev/srcbook/CONTRIBUTING.md

 ## Releasing

 The package that gets published to npm is under [srcbook/](./srcbook/).
-Publishing checklist:
+Publishing `srcbook` currently assumes that you've published the latest relevant versions for `@srcbook/shared` and `@srcbook/api`.
+Currently, you should do all of these manually, following this checklist:

+From the root level:

 - run `pnpm run build`

+From the relevant package directory:

-- bump the version in the [srcbook/package.json](./srcbook/package.json)
+- bump the version in the package.json, commit and push the changes.
+Example: `git commit -m "Release srcbook version 0.0.1-alpha.10`
-- Don't forget to first publish sub packages (e.g., `shared`) if they've been modified
-- `cd srcbook/ && pnpm publish`
+- `pnpm publish`
 - push git tags & add release notes to GitHub

+TODO: automate this further with semantic commits, auto-changelogs and git tag pushing.